Trust, security and privacy is a cornerstone in clinical trials

 Larry interacts with his lawyer Sarah regularly, once a week or more.
 It’s a professional relationship, and over time, Larry and Sarah gain each others trust, and in addition to contracts and commercial terms and conditions, the conversations encompass children, career and life.
 Larry knows Sarah is divorced and is empathetic to the challenges of being a full-time mother and corporate lawyer.
 Come end of year, Larry sends Sarah a box of chocolate wishing her a successful and prosperous New Year.
 Sarah’s 14 year old daughter, who is pushing her to start dating again, sees the gift package and draws conclusions that Mom has a new beau.
 Sarah now has to go into damage control mode with a teenage daughter.
 It may take Larry months (if ever…) to regain the trust of his colleague.
 This is literally the damage of unexpected disclosure of private information.

-Your healthcare provider’s business model requires them to protect your health information from disclosure.
+The research site’s business model requires them to protect your health information from disclosure.

 In our digital interactions on Facebook or Twitter, there is no organizational element to the security, trust and privacy equation only the personal element.
 This is because your Gmail, tweets and Facebook conversations are the content that drives Google, Twitter and Facebook advertising revenues.